 Once you are on waiting lists, make sure you follow up with centres on a regular basis - most centres suggest on a monthly basis.

 Apart from child care centres, Family Day Care provides another option for child care.
-Care is provided in a person's home, and providers are qualified educators of children - more information is at Family Day Care Australia.
+Care is provided in a person's home, and providers are qualified educators of children.

 Are you interested in sharing this special time with a midwifery student?